-After this offering, excluding any potential purchases described in the paragraph below, it is anticipated that our officers and directors, together with holders of 5% or more of our outstanding common stock before this offering and their respective affiliates, will beneficially own or control 7,746,345 shares of our common stock, which in the aggregate will represent approximately 70.1% of the outstanding shares of our common stock.
+After this offering, excluding any potential purchases described in the paragraph below, it is anticipated that our officers and directors, together with holders of 5% or more of our outstanding common stock before this offering and their respective affiliates, will beneficially own or control 7,621,404 shares of our common stock, which in the aggregate will represent approximately 69.8% of the outstanding shares of our common stock, or 67.8% if the underwriters' option to purchase additional shares is exercised in full.
 As a result, if some of these persons or entities act together, they will have the ability to exercise significant influence over matters submitted to our stockholders for approval, including the election and removal of directors, amendments to our Amended and Restated Certificate of Incorporation and Amended and Restated Bylaws, the approval of any business combination and any other significant corporate transaction.
 These actions may be taken even if they are opposed by other stockholders.
 This concentration of ownership may also have the effect of delaying or preventing a change of control of our company or discouraging others from making tender offers for our shares, which could prevent our stockholders from receiving a premium for their shares.
 Some of these persons or entities who make up our principal stockholders may have interests different from yours.